mulka/ploverwiki/Installation-Guide.md

 - Download the `.exe` file from the release page.
 - You can place the file anywhere on your computer.
 You will run it from the same location every time.
 - Open the file to launch Plover.
-If it is your first launch, you will need to configure Plover to look for your machine type.

 ### Mac